 Trees and water are both precious resources.
 Trees make our houses feel like home.
 They also improve property values, clean our water and air, and even make our streets safer and quieter.
 When we use water wisely and maintain our trees carefully, we enjoy a wide range of befits at a low cost and with little effort.
-During this historic drought, there are several things residents and business can do to maintain healthy trees.
 The following tips and information are courtesy of the Pasadena Public Works Department and the California Urban Forests Council.

 - Water trees slowly, early in the morning or after the sun has set;